BojanKomazec/demo-terraform/localhost/import_demo/README.md

 ```
 Note that if we run Terraform as Docker container, all terraform-generated directories and files (including `generated.tf`) will have `root` as owner and group.

-We'll preserve only those attributes that are required in resource "docker_container".
+We don't want to destroy the resource.
+We need to adjust the generated configuration so the `terraform plan` shows that there are no differences between the configurarion and the actual resource.
+We don't need to have all resource's attributes in the configuration so we'll preserve only those attributes that are required in resource "docker_container" and will remove those that have default values.

 If we run the same command again, we'll get: